Translating AI for health care: Myths and misconceptions

 AI is widely viewed as a data-hungry technology.
 As teams create AI models that harness deep learning and work toward translation, is more data inevitably better?

 Deep learning is a really interesting tool that does rely on a large amount of data to get performance and accuracy.
-This allows you to be a little lazy as a machine learning scientist: you don’t have to find rules, you don’t have to specify rules and you can actually have the computer system learn from examples.
+This allows you to be a little lazy as a machine learning scientist: you don’t have to find rules, you don’t have to specify rules, and you can actually have the computer system learn from examples.

-For example, we’re not specifying “if you find this kind of nodule, and it’s spiculated, and it looks like this, and it’s larger than this size, then that’s cancer.”
+For example, we’re not specifying, “if you find this kind of nodule, and it’s spiculated, and it looks like this, and it’s larger than this size, then that’s cancer.”
 We just give the system lots of examples: “here are cases of cancer” and “here are cases of not cancer” and have the system figure this out.
 You only have to give the image and the label.
 But how we get labels can have a really, really big impact on the performance of models.
 The right labels can enable new capabilities and discoveries.

 Three major buckets describe the way we go about getting labels.
 First, you might use the single read that came with the case, sometimes using an ICD-9 code or ICD-10 code as a proxy for that read.
 Second, you might use multiple reads from multiple clinicians, usually qualified individuals, and then use majority votes or adjudication — not unlike a tumor board where a bunch of folks look at the evidence and come up with final data for a diagnosis.

 The third bucket requires additional data from the case to get a better ground truth.
 In the case of breast cancer, for example, a pathologist reading of a biopsy or multiple pathologists reading that biopsy — basically, a label requiring additional analysis of data derived from a health encounter or event separate from the original diagnosis.
-In general, if you have the same amount of data, we think the second approach is better than the first and the third is better than the others, because at the end of the day, patients care about the final diagnosis and what the treatment was or a survival outcome.
+In general, if you have the same amount of data, we think the second approach is better than the first, and the third is better than the others because, at the end of the day, patients care about the final diagnosis and what the treatment was or a survival outcome.

 As you go down each of these buckets, the labels become harder and harder to get.
 We have to be strategic in balancing the amount of data and types of labels.